 One of the most fascinating discoveries of the NASA Voyager and Cassini missions was a cloud vortex on Saturn in the shape of a hexagon.
 Thus this mysterious six-sided pattern is the fabric of matter in both the microscopic realm and the macrocosm.

 But what does this all mean?
-Well, to the ancient sages that incorporated the hexagon into their system of sacred geometry, the hexagon represented the potential for life.
+Well, to the ancient sages that incorporated the esoteric meaning of the hexagon into their system of sacred geometry, the six-pointed star represented the potential for life.

 And the principles coded into the hexagon can literally transform your life.

 The Esoteric Meaning of the Hexagon and the Fruit of Life

 In the Kabbalah is a complex system that uses sacred geometry to explain the meaning of life.
 In it’s most basic form this system of mathematics and geometric shapes in known as the Sephirot – or more commonly the tree of life.

 However, the end product that sprouts from the tree of life is the flower of life.
 Hidden in the patterned network of circles is the fruit of life which is said to open the gateway to higher consciousness.

 The fruit of life is composed of 13 circles within the pattern of the flower of life.
 It is the same pattern as the Hagel Rune from Nordic traditions.